The Strange Love of Martha Ivers: Plot

-On a rainy night in 1928 in a Pennsylvania factory town called Iverstown, thirteen-year-old Martha Ivers tries to run away from the guardianship of her wealthy aunt, Mrs. Ivers, with her friend, the street-smart, poor Sam Masterson.
-She is caught and taken home, where Martha's tutor, Walter O'Neil Sr., presents his timid son, Walter Jr., as the one responsible for Martha's capture.
-Walter privately tells Martha that despite what his father said, he was not the one who sent authorities on her track, and would never betray her.
-His father claimed this in order to ingratiate himself with the aunt.
+On a rainy night in 1928 in the Pennsylvania factory town of Iverstown, thirteen-year-old Martha Ivers tries to run away from her wealthy aunt and guardian, Mrs. Ivers, with her street-smart friend, Sam Masterson.
+She is caught and taken home.
+Seeking to ingratiate his son with Mrs. Ivers, Martha's tutor, Walter O'Neil Sr., presents timid Walter Jr., as the one responsible for Martha's capture.
+Walter privately tells Martha that despite what his father said, he was not the one who put authorities on her track, and would never betray her.
 Scolded by her aunt, Martha defiantly states her name is not Ivers, but Smith, her father's name.

 During a power failure, Sam comes for her, but Martha's aunt hears her calling to him from downstairs.
 While Sam slips out unnoticed, Mrs. Ivers starts beating Martha's kitten with her cane.
 Martha wrestles the cane away from her aunt and strikes her across the head, causing her to fall down the stairs, accidentally killing her.
 When the power comes back on, Martha lies about the incident to Walter Sr. Even though Walter Jr. saw everything, he backs her up.
 The greedy Walter Sr. makes it clear to both Walter Jr. and Martha that he knows what happened but that as long as he and his son stand to benefit, he will play along.
 Sam leaves town.

-Seventeen years later, in 1946, Walter Sr. is now dead, and Walter Jr. is now Iverstown's district attorney and is married to Martha, who has used her inheritance to expand the Ivers milling empire.
-Their marriage is one-sided; he loves her, but Walter knows she does not love him, and knows that all she wants is control.
+Seventeen years later, in 1946, Walter Sr. is dead, and Walter Jr. is married to Martha and Iverstown's district attorney.
+He loves her, but she goes through lovers while plowing herself into expanding the Ivers empire tenfold.

-Sam, having been a soldier and itinerant gambler while he was away, drives into the small town by chance and, after an accident, leaves his car to be repaired.
+Sam has become a professional gambler, and recently a heavily decorated soldier uninterested in accolades.
+He stumbles into Iverstown by chance and, after an accident, leaves his car to be repaired.
 While waiting, he goes to his old home, now a boarding house.
-He meets Antonia "Toni" Marachek, who has just been released from jail.
-She misses her bus, and they spend the night in adjoining rooms in a hotel.
-She is later picked up for violating her probation by not returning to her hometown.
+He meets Antonia "Toni" Marachek, who has missed her bus.
+They spend the night in adjoining rooms in a hotel.
+She is later picked up for violating her probation by not immediately returning to her hometown.
 Sam asks Walter to use his influence to get Toni released.